Curried Tofu

 - Chickpeas: Add up to a 19oz can drained and rinsed chickpeas when you add the liquids to the pan.

-- Cauliflower: Add up to 2 cups small cauliflower florets with the tomato and onion.
+- Cauliflower: Add up to 2 cups small cauliflower florets with the tomato and onion or try this chickpea cauliflower curry.
 You may need a little longer cooking time or can cook the curried covered briefly to help steam the cauliflower.

-- Other Vegetables: Try up to 2 cups chopped broccoli, bell peppers, zucchini or carrot.
+- Extra Vegetables: Try up to 2 cups chopped broccoli, peas, bell peppers, zucchini or carrot.

-- Greens: Add up to 2 cups finely chopped kale or baby spinach at the end and stir in to soften.
+- Greens: Add up to 2 cups finely chopped kale or baby spinach at the end and stir in to soften or try this lentil spinach curry for something similar.

 How to Make Curried Tofu